Observable Cetacean Species in Tenerife

 Blue Boat regulations Carta por la sostenibilidad del avistamiento de cetáceos

-Another species commonly observed during Tenerife whale-watching tours is the Common dolphin.
-These sleek and graceful creatures are known for their high-speed swimming and playful behavior.
-They are often seen leaping and riding the bow waves of boats, making for a thrilling and unforgettable experience.
+Another species commonly seen during Tenerife whale-watching tours is the sleek and graceful Common dolphin.
+They exhibit high-speed swimming and playful behavior, leaping and riding the bow waves of boats for a thrilling experience.

 Observable cetacean species in Tenerife